Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 Sensation of stiffness and ankylosis of the articulations.
 Shoulders painful, stiff, movements limited and difficult.
 Dorsal pains, aggravated by movements.
 Pains of all the articulations, drawing with the sensation of being drawn and rigid, aggravated when waking up after a long rest.
 Aponeurotic and ligamentary retraction.

 Morbus coxae senilis.
 Ankylosing spondylitis.
 Tired feeling and dull pain in small of back, worse walking.
-Pain in ankles and up back of leg.
+Pain in ankles and up back of the leg.
 Pain low down in back and limbs.

 EXTREMITIES – ANKYLOSIS